Lucas-zz/BatePapoUOL_BackEnd/README.md

 - GET ```/participants```

 Get an array of every participant in the data base.
-There will be an ID, the username and a timestamp ```Date.now()``` informing the user last status, like this:
+There will be an ID, the username and a timestamp ```Date.now()``` informing the user last status in the following way:
 ```js
 {
   _id: new ObjectId(NUMBER),